arrow

 What are the benefits of Snowbird travel insurance?

-• Snowbirds with pre-existing medical conditions can also get coverage, but it depends on the specific condition and the insurance plan.
+• Snowbird travel Insurance for pre-existing conditions: Snowbirds with pre-existing medical conditions can also get coverage depending on the specific condition and the insurance plan, helping seniors avoid high out-of-pocket costs during their winter stay abroad.

-• Multi trip insurance plan also known as annual multi trip insurance provide coverage for unlimited international trips in 12 month period with maximum trip duration ranging from 30 to 70 days.
+• Customizable plan types: Single trip travel insurance is best for one time extended stays, but annual multi trip insurance provide coverage for unlimited international trips in 12 month period with maximum trip duration ranging from 30 to 70 days.

-How much does Snowbird travel insurance Canada cost?
+How much does Snowbird travel insurance cost per month?

 The premium cost of the U.S. health insurance for Canadian snowbirds isn't fixed and varies based on several factors like the age of the individual, the duration of the travel and stay, coverage needed, policy maximum amount chosen, deductible chosen and hence is a variable factor.
 Each plan offers different benefits.
 Travel Insurance plans come in two types.
 One is a fixed benefit plan and the other is a comprehensive plan.
 Fixed benefit plans specify the charge for the specific limit while the comprehensive plans extend the coverage to policy maximum limit.

-How much does the cheapest American health insurance for Canadians cost?
+How much does the most affordable American health insurance for Canadians cost?

-Plan Name Plan maximum Deductible Age 40 Age 60 Age 70
+Plan Name Plan max range Deductible Age 40 Age 60 Age 70

 Safe Travels Advantage $25,000 - $150,000 $0 $20 - $58 $39 - $102 $60 - $166